-As you might have read in the introduction to the blog series, and previous parts (links above), I have decided to create a challenge on Football Manager 2020 by taking charge of Barbados and trying to enhance their reputation in the world of football.
+As you might have read in the introduction to the blog series, and previous parts (the links of which are above), I have decided to create a challenge on Football Manager 2020 by taking charge of Barbados and trying to enhance their reputation in the world of football.
 The aim of the series is to try and develop football on the Caribbean island, and hopefully get the team qualified for some major tournaments and improve their FIFA world ranking.
-In this blog, we start on the 2022 World Cup campaign after having qualified for the 2021 Gold Cup.
+In this blog, we continue and conclude on the Lower Seeded section of the group stage for the 2022 World Cup campaign after having qualified for the 2021 Gold Cup.

 NOTE: I would highly recommend you look at FMOverload‘s excellent Coaching Cuba series, as it was the inspiration for my series.
 Please check out the series here:

 As read in Part Seven of the series (found HERE), my Barbados side had started their 2022 World Cup campaign, after a successful qualification to the 2021 CONCACAF Gold Cup, with a goalless draw away at Haiti, a result I was very pleased with.
 This was followed by a goalfest 4-2 friendly victory over Aruba at the Waterford Stadium, a result I was less happy with, but something of a learning curve for me.
 For this forthcoming part, we would complete the group games and conclude all of the fixtures for 2020 with two games against the US Virgin Islands and the home game against Haiti.
 This would be the toughest and most crucial game of the three.
 However the first game in this series of games was the home game against the US Virgin Islands in October – a fairly straight-forward game on paper, surely?